 Please note: some poems in the book deal with serious issues and may not be suitable for children under the age of twelve.

-- Email me to arrange an author talk, a workshop or a Zoom session.
+- Arrange an author talk, a workshop, or a Zoom session.

-- Email to ask me to judge an ‘Angry Ghost’ poetry writing competition.
+- Have an ‘Angry Ghost’ poetry writing competition.

-- Hold a poetry reading event using these poems and/or some of your own.
+- Hold a poetry reading event using these poems.

-- You could put on a show combining the biographies and the poems.
+- Put on a show combining the biographies and the poems.

 - Students could make costumes and/or masks for the ghosts.

-- They could paint portraits of the ghosts.
+- Students could paint portraits of the ghosts.

-- They could try sketching one of the ghosts using the front cover as a guide.
+- Students could try sketching one of the ghosts using the front cover as a guide.

 - Ask the students to write their own angry ghost poem.
 (Click here for inspiration).

 - Discuss which themes are explored in the poems.
 (Click here for activity.)

 - Students can discuss which ghost is most justified in their anger.